odow/StochOptFormat/README.md

 - Q: I don't like JSON.

   A: We're open to better ideas.
-JSON is universal support in every major programming language, and is human-readable(-ish).
+JSON has universal support in every major programming language, and is human-readable(-ish).
 For now, we choose JSON and we will revisit the question if convincing data is presented to show that the approach is not viable.